top of page

 Natura 2000

-The geomorphology of the Ionian islands' coasts plays a crucial role in creating diverse habitats for both marine and terrestrial flora and fauna.
-In the sheltered waters of the Archipelago, key marine predator species positioned at the top of the food chain are either resident or common, indicating the islands' significant contribution to the region's biological richness.
-Notably, the presence of Delphinus delphis, with one of its last 3-4 spot populations in the entire Mediterranean, underscores the islands' importance in marine conservation.
+The unique geomorphology of the Ionian islands’ coastlines supports a diverse range of habitats for both marine and terrestrial species.
+Within the sheltered waters of this archipelago, a variety of marine predator species thrive, occupying top positions in the local food chain.
+This highlights the islands' essential role in maintaining the area’s biodiversity.
+Particularly significant is the presence of Delphinus delphis, one of the last 3-4 spotted dolphin populations in the entire Mediterranean, underscoring the importance of these waters for marine conservation efforts.

 bottom of page